With the Zero Trust Myths out of the way, where do you start?

 - Implement a Privilege Access Security solution to control and monitor the use of privileged accounts.
 Someone in the organization is going to click on that link in a phishing e-mail and you want to make it as difficult as possible to get to the keys to the kingdom.

 There are more sophisticated solutions that can continue to add controls to this list but, without these fundamentals, you will find it hard to fully realize the benefits of the more advanced solutions.
-For more guidance on establishing a sound foundation refer to the IDSA’s IAM best practices and blog series.
+For more guidance on establishing a sound foundation refer to the IDSA’s blog.

 About the Author: Allen Moffett is the Deputy Head of Cybersecurity and IAM CTO, NA for Atos, which is a global leader in digital transformation with 110,000 employees in 73 countries and annual revenue of € 12 billion.
 Allen is the global lead for the IAM and Biometrics sub-domain of the Atos Expert Community, helping to steer business strategy and building the technology roadmap by anticipating the products and services that will be needed by the market.
 He also is a member of the Identity Defined Security Alliance Zero Trust Technical Working Group.
 Prior to Atos, Allen has led the delivery of innovative IAM and security solutions globally for CTI Global, Unisys, Siemens, and Banyan Systems.